Ormica-LLC/mbh/src/pages/index.md

       - title: Free House Inspection Checklist
         subtitle: Fix it up? or Give it up?
         content: >
-          I can help you get rid of the headache of understanding the current value of your house now and have a great price tag for your house.
-Let me help you, click the button below, and get your FREE house calculation.
+          I can help you get rid of the headache of deciding whether to do home repairs or sell your house instead.
+Let me help you, click the button below, fill out the form, and will send you the FREE inspection checklist.
         actions:
           - label: Get FREE Calculation
             url: /contact